lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 You might also want to use the created virtual environment in your Jupyter Lab or Jupyter Notebook.
 Here's how:

+0. If you don't have jupyter lab, install it by typing `pip install jupyterlab`.
 1. In the PyCharm terminal, under your virtual environment, type `pip install ipykernel`.
 This step is only needed once for each virtual environment.
 2. Type `python -m ipykernel install --user --name [your virtual env name] --display-name "[your virtual env name]"` to add the virtual environment's kernel into Jupyter, (update `[your virtual env name]` with the kernel name you want) like this: